I do not have a German health insurance yet. Can I still get enrolled?

 Can I complete my entire studies online?

 No. The BTU is an attendance university and the courses will be offered again under regular circumstances and as soon as the situation with the pandemic allows it.
-All future students should be on site in Cottbus by the 2021 summer semester.

 What will the online teaching look like?